xinychen/transdim/README.md

 See the list of [contributors](https://github.com/xinychen/transdim/graphs/contributors) who participated in this project.
+We would also like to thank everyone who has helped this project in any way.

 License